WeKnowSports/ConsulLeaderElection/README.md

         // is allowing to try acquire lock only one time in one round
         // basically, if LockTryOnce == false then
         // electionMonitor.Start() will not exit until you acquire the lock
-        LockTryOnce = false // default is true
+        LockTryOnce = true // default is true
     }
 );
 ```